eddiesigner/weiss-pro-docs/docs/src/guide/enable-newsletter.md

 ## Ghost 4

-In Ghost 4 the Members feature is enabled by default and it can't be disabled (at least for now), that means you don't have to do anything to enable the newsletter form.
+In Ghost 4 the Members feature is enabled by default, that means you don't have to do anything to enable the Newsletter form.

+If you disable the Members feature, the Newsletter form will be removed automatically.

 ## Ghost 3

 To enable the Newsletter in your website please head to the Ghost Admin, click on the **Labs** menu and then enable the **Members** option.